JimDesu/basis-lang/README.md

 # The Basis Programming Language.

-This is a part-time side project done at the pace of a parent's spare time; it will be a while before there's anything usable here.
+#### Nota Bene
+This is a part-time side project done at the pace of a parent's spare time; it will be a while before the code here matches the intent.
+Given that I can only work on this in little bursts, I'm following a doc-first strategy to use the doc as my spec so that I stay consistent.
+I've percolated on this thing for years -- originally this was a purely functional language -- so I have a pretty solid understanding of what I want to achieve here, but as Leslie Lamport pointed out, "writing is nature's way of showing you how sloppy your thinking is".
+By the time I'm done this intro, anyone looking at this will know if it's worth their while to await the implementation.  &#9786;

 ## Core Semantics
 Given program state as a tuple $\langle V,\Phi,\Sigma \rangle$ where